What is a EU Declaration of Conformity?

 - The date of issue of the CE Declaration of Conformity; the signature and job description or equivalent identification of the authorised person.

-If several product requirements apply to a product, the manufacturer or the Authorised Representative must issue one unique CE Declaration of Conformity which will list them all.
+If several CE marking directives and regulations apply to a product, the manufacturer or the Authorised Representative must issue one unique Declaration of Conformity which will list them all.

-The CE Declaration of Conformity must be made available on request to the relevant market surveillance authority.
+The EU Declaration of Conformity must be made immediately available on request to the relevant market surveillance authority.

-The CE Declaration of Conformity must be translated into the language or languages required by the EU Member State where the product is placed on the market.
+The EU Declaration of Conformity must be translated into the language or languages required by the EU Member State where the product is placed on the market.